chauvinSimon/IV19/README.md

 |:--:|
 | *ParkShuttle (1999) and EasyMile (2019).
 Sources: [top](https://staff.washington.edu/jbs/itrans/parkshut.htm) - [bottom](https://www.facebook.com/EasyMile/).* |

 This is a little bit unfair for EasyMile since they are one of the very few to already operate AD vehicles with public.
-But this punchy conclusion reminded everyone that **we still have a long way to go before AD exit, and become beneficial for the society**.
+But this punchy conclusion reminded everyone that **we still have a long way to go before AD gets deployed, democratised and become beneficial for the society**.

 ### A Last Word